openPMD/openPMD-standard/EXT_BeamPhysics.md

   - type: Required 3-vector *(int)*
   - description: Size of the grid.

+- `gridSpacing`
+  - type: Required 3-vector *(real)*
+  - description: Spacing between grid points.

 - `gridOriginOffset`
   - type: Required 3-vector *(real)*
-  - description: distance from `eleAnchorPt` to the grid origin point.
+  - Description: Cartesian (`x`, `y`, `z`) distance from `eleAnchorPt` to the grid origin point.
+Notice that Cartesian coordinates are used here independent of the coordinates used for the field grid itself.

 - `harmonic`
   - type: Required *(int)*